Sabine Toutain: Teaching

-Passionate about teaching, since 2000 she has been teaching the viola at the Conservatoire de Paris.
+She is passionate about teaching, and since 2000 has been teaching the viola at the Conservatoire de Paris.

 Discography

 Sabine Toutain notably recorded the Goldberg Variations (string trio) by Johann Sebastian Bach, trios and sonatas by Arnold Bax, the Sonata for flute, viola and harp by Claude Debussy, the sextuor pour piano, cordes et vent by Ernst von Dohnányi, Itinerario de Luz by Enrique Macias, the concerto for viola and orchestra by Serge Nigg, Metamorphosen by Richard Strauss. etc.